haxetink/tink_anon/README.md

 ## Splat

 The `tink.Anon.splat` macro takes the fields of its first argument and declares them as variables.
-An optional second argument can be an **identifier** (which will be used as a prefix) and an optional third argument can be a filter which must either be a **string literal** with `*` as wildcards (and is treated case insensitively) or a **regex literal**.
-It may be preceeded with a `!` for negation.
+An optional second argument can be an **identifier** (which will be used as a prefix) and an optional third argument can be a filter to restrict which fields will be selected.
+It must either of the following:
+- a **string literal** with `*` as wildcards (and is treated case insensitively).
+May contain `|` for matching different cases.
+- a **regex literal**.
+- an **array literal** of filter expressions of which at least one must match.
+- a filter preceeded by a `!` for negation

 Example: